uhppoted/uhppoted-nodejs/README.md

 #### `setTimeProfile`

 Creates or updates a time profile on a controller.
-The time profile have up to 3 segments and may optionally be _linked_ to another profile to extend the definition.
+The time profile may have up to 3 segments and may optionally be _linked_ to another profile to extend the definition.

 ```
 uhppoted.setTimeProfile (ctx, deviceId, profile)